What Is a Deed of Trust?

 - Riders, if any, regarding clauses such as prepayment penalties or the terms of an adjustable-rate mortgage

-The trustee can file a Notice of Default in the event that the borrower doesn't pay according to the promissory note's terms, but the trustee will often substitute another trustee to handle the foreclosure itself.
-This is accomplished under a Substitution of Trustee in most cases.
+The trustee can file a notice of default in the event that the borrower doesn't pay according to the promissory note's terms.
+The trustee can also substitute another trustee to handle the foreclosure itself.
+This is accomplished by filing a formal Substitution of Trustee in most cases.

-It's a promise to pay, signed by the borrower in favor of the lender.
+Essentially, a promissory note is a promise to pay, signed by the borrower in favor of the lender.
 It contains the terms of the loan, such as the interest rate and payment obligations.
-The promissory note is generally not recorded.
+The promissory note is generally not recorded publicly.